 As noted in Section I.3 of the notes, topological groups have a uniform structure that allows one to formulate a useful notion of uniform continuity.
 In principle, the idea is to consider a family of symmetric neighborhoods of the identity (i.e., neighborhoods mapped to themselves under inversion) and to formulate a uniform concept of closeness using these neighborhoods.
-For example, if we are given two functions f and g from a set f to the topological group f and a symmetric open neighborhood f of the identity, one can say that f and f are uniformly within f of each other if $f(f) \cdot g(f)^{-1} \in f$ for all f and f are uniformly within f of each other if $f(f) \cdot g(f)^{-1} \in f$ for all f and f are uniformly within f and f are uniformly f are uniformly f and f are uniformly f are uniformly f are uniformly f and f are uniformly f and f are uniformly f are uniformly f and f are uniformly f are uniformly f and f are uniformly f are uniformly f and f are uniform
+For example, if we are given two functions f and g from a set X to the topological group G and a symmetric open neighborhood V of the identity, one can say that f and g are uniformly within Vof each other if $f(x) \cdot g(x)^{-1} \in V$ for all $x \in X$